-Currently, eosinophilic esophagitis is diagnosed by upper endoscopy and biopsy.
-The endoscopy sometimes reveals rings, white plaques (patches), or grooves in the esophagus.
-However, the patient may have eosinophilic esophagitis even if the esophagus looks normal.
-That is why biopsy samples are taken.
-Biopsy samples look for an extremely large number of eosinophils in the esophageal tissue.
+However, a person can have eosinophilic esophagitis even if the esophagus looks normal.
+That's why biopsy samples (tissue samples) are taken.
+Biopsy samples look for an unusually large number of eosinophils in the esophageal tissue.
 Sometimes several biopsies may need to be taken.

 Management and Treatment

 There are two main treatment approaches to eosinophilic esophagitis: medications and dietary management.